-- Indexed using Clarivate Analytics, Clarivate Analytics: Emerging Sources Citation Index (ESCI), SCOPUS, EBSCO, ProQuest, and DOAJ
+- Indexed using Clarivate Analytics, Clarivate Analytics: Emerging Sources Citation Index (ESCI), SCOPUS, EBSCO and ProQuest

-International Journal of Spray and Combustion Dynamics is a peer-reviewed open access journal on fundamental and applied research in combustion and spray dynamics.
+International Journal of Spray and Combustion Dynamics is a peer-reviewed journal on fundamental and applied research in combustion and spray dynamics.

 Fundamental topics include advances in understanding unsteady combustion, combustion instability and noise, flame-acoustic interaction and its active and passive control, duct acoustics, blow out and flash back, deflagration and detonations, droplet and spray dynamics and combustion, atomisation, droplet and spray-acoustic interactions.